klaviyo/commercetools-klaviyo/docs/e2e-tests.md

 # End-to-end tests

 End-to-end tests are written using [Postman](https://learning.postman.com/docs/writing-scripts/test-scripts/).
-These tests must run in an environment where the plugin is installed correctly and communicates with a Commercetools project and a Klaviyo account.
+These must be executed in an environment where the plugin is installed and configured to communicate with both a Commercetools project and a Klaviyo account.

-The end-to-end tests for realtime events use the Commercetools API to create/update data into commercetools and verify that the data was synced correctly into Klaviyo by using the Klaviyo API.
-These tests don't have direct access to the plugin.
+The end-to-end tests for realtime events use the Commercetools API to create/update data in commercetools and verify that the data is synced correctly into Klaviyo using the Klaviyo API.
+These tests do not have direct access to the plugin.

 ## Tests structure

 All tests are grouped into a Postman collection (`klaviyo ct plugin e2e tests`).
-Each test is made of different steps (API calls) that are grouped into folder (e.g. `customer created`).
+Each test is made of different steps (API calls) that are grouped into folders (e.g. `customer created`).
 Example:

 ```